curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

+When I was a boy, around four years old, I remember sitting on the couch, crying.
+My mother came to comfort me,

+"What's wrong, darling?"

+"Some day I'm going to die."

+"Oh, it's ok, pet.
+When you die, you will go to heaven.
+It is wonderful there."

+That didn't sit right.
+A fundamental problem remained - either we exist forever or we don't.
+Both seem like bad options.

+Every couple years when I was alone in bed at night with my thoughts, that insidious thought would find a way to channel itself.
+Every time it truly landed, permeated every part of my being, I would scream and thrash until it stopped.
+There is no pain worse than that thought.

+Eventually I had the thought experiment, "Wouldn't the most powerful being in existence feel that way?
+Wouldn't they feel that way all the time?"

+In my early teens, I read "The Last Question" by Isaac Asimov, and although great, I felt like there was a story left to tell.
+He didn't explore what it felt like to be all-powerful and all-knowing.
+I was pretty sure those two things together would bring that excruciating pain, but with no opportunity for relief.
+The story floated in my head for two decades.

+In my early twenties, I came to the belief that perfect transparency would solve all the world's problems.
+And that perfect transparency was inevitable for humankind.
+I tried to express it and failed.
+Absolutely no one I debated with agreed with me.
+I was pushing a belief, not anything practical.

+Like observing your own enlightenment, hypnotising a hypnotist, or when you consume a placebo that you know is a placebo.
+You know what is happening, exactly how it works, and you're still completely in awe of the miraculous phenomena going down in your brain.

+---

 *We're due for an information-age religion, another tool for the being that is humankind.
 And in the information age, no human is a worthy prophet.*

 *Be kind to each author.
 They are not prophets, and do not claim to be.
 I am.
 Challenge ME.
 Throw your hate and vitrol, adoration and praise at ME.
 Engage ME in combat with opposing ideas.
 I'm comfortable that we can come to a compromise.
 Because I am, by definition, both conscious and messiah.*